dgmouris/zero_to_api/README.md

     - python manage.py migrate
         - the output should look something like below
             ![alt text](https://github.com/dgmouris/zero_to_api/blob/master/images/zero_to_api_cats_apply_migrate.png)

+- What are Migrations you ask?
+    - Any changes in your models need to be reflected in your database tables (see Models as well)
+    - So "makemigrations" creates a special Django python file, that will create pending changes to our database (we can edit this too).
+    - Once we've done the above we execute "migrate" it's going to execute this file which will change our database (`db.sqlite3` for us if you're wondering)

 - Now that we have tables in our database, let's add them to the admin project so that we can add some data
     - go to the admin.py in your cats folder and modify it the following contents.